akmfelix/Orchestrating-Data-Pipelines/Airflow.md

 # What is Airflow
-Apache Airflow is an open source platform to programmatically author, schedule and monitor workflows.
+* Apache Airflow is an open source platform to programmatically author, schedule and monitor workflows.
 The Workflows are you Data Pipelines.
+* Airflow is an orchestrator, not a processing framework.
+Process your gigabytes of data outside of Airflow (i.e. You have a Spark cluster, you use an operator to execute a Spark job, and the data is processed in Spark).
+* A DAG is a data pipeline, an Operator is a task.
+* An Executor defines how your tasks are executed, whereas a worker is a process executing your task.
+* The Scheduler schedules your tasks, the web server serves the UI, and the database stores the metadata of Airflow.

 # Benefits
 * Everything is coded in Python and everrything is dynamic.